- Oops!Something went wrong.Please try again later.

 Private Equity Ownership

-With an ownership of 27%, private equity firms are in a position to play a role in shaping corporate strategy with a focus on value creation.
+Private equity firms hold a 27% stake in Ellington Residential Mortgage REIT.
+This suggests they can be influential in key policy decisions.
 Some investors might be encouraged by this, since private equity are sometimes able to encourage strategies that help the market see the value in the company.
 Alternatively, those holders might be exiting the investment after taking it public.

-It's always worth thinking about the different groups who own shares in a company.
-But to understand Ellington Residential Mortgage REIT better, we need to consider many other factors.
-For instance, we've identified 5 warning signs for Ellington Residential Mortgage REIT (3 are a bit unpleasant) that you should be aware of.
+I find it very interesting to look at who exactly owns a company.
+But to truly gain insight, we need to consider other information, too.
+For instance, we've identified 5 warning signs for Ellington Residential Mortgage REIT (3 are potentially serious) that you should be aware of.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.